 There are various situations that cause the decline in a population.
 The major ones are emigration in search of higher education and low birth rates like in European countries.
 However, the rise in emigration due to wars and instability can also cause the number of people in an area to go down.
 Nations with this problem usually have a high orphan population, as is evident in another of our lists: 11 countries with the highest orphan population.

 To compile these countries with a declining population, we once again referred to the United Nations.
 Their report on overall population growth, which compiles the annual rate of population change of every country, starts from the year 1950.
 We took the most recent figures, though that is the percentage of change from 2010 to 2015.
 We excluded places that were not sovereign states: for example Saint Helena, a British Overseas Territory and not a nation on its own.
-Now let’s get down to business and begin with the list.
+Now let’s get down to business and begin with the list of top 12 countries with declining population.